KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-verbose)=
 `--verbose`
-Be very descriptive about what is going on, and what kdesrc-build is doing.
+Be very descriptive about what is going on, and what kde-builder is doing.

 ## Script information